 If any tweaks of training are made, make sure that they are all effectively communicated.

 Whether it be a group email chain, group text, or a notepad behind the front desk, some channel of ongoing communication needs to be in place.
 Every single staff member should be tuned into any updates during a transition in order to make it as seamless as possible.
 Prep your staff for this in advance.
 If you explain that this is our strategy, but we all need to be fluid and flexible as we approach it, you will avoid frustration later on.

 What you don’t want is for your team to perceive the changes as constant, overwhelming and abrupt.
 The best way to avoid this is through a strong communication channel.
 Set the expectations that they will need to respond to each and every update to confirm everyone is on the same page at all times.
 This will keep them tuned in, and more comfortable asking questions.

-When it comes to training your staff to prepare for a gym management software switch, the overall approach should be to keep your goals rigid and your plan flexible!
+When it comes to how you train your staff to prepare for a gym management software switch, the overall approach should be to keep your goals rigid and your plan flexible!

 If you’re tired of old studio management software that’s constantly raising prices without increasing value, then talk to OneFitStop, where their modern fitness studio software platform is constantly evolving to meet the needs of growing studio businesses.